rfdickerson/dvc.org/content/docs/command-reference/commit.md

 cache.
 This is where the `dvc commit` command comes into play.
 It performs that last step (saving the data in cache).

-Note that it's best to avoid the last two scenarios.
+Keep in ming that it's best to avoid the last two scenarios.
 They essentially force-update the [DVC-files](/doc/user-guide/dvc-files-and-directories) and save data to cache.
 They are still useful, but keep in mind that DVC can't guarantee reproducibility in those cases.

+> Note that committing data does not affect code, `dvc.yaml`, or `.dvc` files.
+> Those should be saved with `git commit`.

 ## Options